Sharad Panday: Later years

 After retiring from KEM, Panday went into private practice and set up the heart ward at the Nanavati hospital in Mumbai.
-He was also attached to Breach Candy Hospital and Holy Family Hospital, Mumbai.

 Affiliations

 With the spread of cardiovascular surgery in India, the annual scientific meeting of the thoracic and cardiovascular surgeons was held independently in 1985 under the new title Association of Thoracic and Cardiovascular Surgeons of India.
 In 1990 the Indian Association of Cardiovascular-thoracic Surgeons was registered at Bombay.
 On 15 June 1991, the Association of Thoracic and Cardiovascular Surgeons of India was dissolved through a unanimous resolution passed by its general body during its annual meeting in Bombay, and its entire membership, funds, and assets were transferred to the new Association of Cardiovascular-thoracic Surgeons.
 Panday was elected as the first president of the latter society on 15 June 1991.
 The following year, the Fellowship of the Association (F.I.A.C.S) was instituted and regular biannual publication of the Journal of the Indian Association of Cardiovascular-thoracic Surgeons commenced.